What is it?

 Other potential side effects of 5-HTP include heartburn, stomach pain, nausea, vomiting, diarrhea, drowsiness, sexual problems, and muscle problems.

 Special precautions & warnings:

-Pregnancy and breast-feeding: 5-HTP is POSSIBLY UNSAFE in pregnancy and breast-feeding.
+Pregnancy and breast-feeding: 5-HTP is POSSIBLY UNSAFE when taken by mouth when pregnant or breast-feeding.
 Avoid using it.

 Down syndrome: There are reports of 5-HTP causing seizures in some people with Down syndrome.
 In one group studied, 15% of people with Down syndrome receiving long-term 5-HTP treatment experienced seizures.